Medicare * Medicaid * CHIP * Supplemental Income

 For a complete list of all federally funded clinical trials, visit Clinical Trials.

-Dental care that is free or at reduced-cost can be found at some of the federally-funded community health care centers across the country managed by the Bureau of Primary Health Care, a service of the Health Resources and Services Administration (HRSA).
+Dental care that is free or at a reduced cost can be found at some of the federally-funded community health care centers across the country managed by the Bureau of Primary Health Care, a service of the Health Resources and Services Administration (HRSA).
 HRSA health centers care for you, even if you have no health insurance.
 You pay what you can afford, based on your income.
-Among other basic healthcare services the health centers provide dental care and treatment to low-income patients.
+Among other basic healthcare services, health centers provide dental care and treatment to low-income patients.
 Health centers are situated in most cities and many rural areas.
 Type in your address and click the ‘Find Health Centers’ button to find health centers near you.

 To obtain a list of centers in your area, contact the Health Resources and Services Administration Information Center toll-free at 1–888–Ask–HRSA (1–888–275–4772)

 The Centers for Medicare & Medicaid Services (CMS) runs three important federally funded programs: Medicare, Medicaid, and the Children’s Health Insurance Program (CHIP).

 Medicare is a health insurance program for people who are 65 years and older or for people with specific disabilities.
 Medicare does not cover most routine dental care or dentures.
 Visit Medicare Dental Coverage or call 1–800–MEDICARE (1–800–633–4227).

 Medicaid is a state-run program that provides medical benefits – and in some cases dental benefits – to eligible individuals and families.
 Most states provide limited emergency dental services for adults, while some offer comprehensive services.
 Visit the Medicaid Dental Care Benefits page or call 1–877–267–2323 to learn more.